The Bloomswell Diaries by Louis L. Buitendag

 Benjamin Bloomswell is pleased to be staying with his uncle in America while his parents are off on another business trip.
-But when a series of newspaper articles, telephone calls and mysterious disappearances result in his being sent to – and having to escape from – a sinister orphanage and the criminals who run it, he knows he’s got to find a way back to England.
-He has to get to his sister’s boarding school before anyone else does.
+It's like a vacation.
+But when a series of newspaper articles, telephone calls and mysterious disappearances result in his being sent to - and having to escape from - a sinister orphanage and the criminals who run it, he knows he's somehow got to find a way back to Europe.
+He has to get to his sister's boarding school before anyone else does.
 And somehow, he has to find his parents, who are also in trouble.
-But how?
+But how... (from Goodreads)

 This is such a cute book.
 It reminds me a lot of the Pseudonymous Bosch books, A Series of Unfortunate Events and The Mysterious Benedict Society series– by which I mean it’s got great kid protagonists, secret-mysterious things going on, action and adventure, and fun illustrations.